ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 Molecular Trace
 '''''''''''''''

-*Description:* Molecular Trace in MDANSE pertains to a calculation or property related to the analysis of molecular structures within the context of neutron scattering experiments or molecular dynamics simulations.
+Molecular Trace in MDANSE pertains to a calculation or property related to the analysis of molecular structures within the context of neutron scattering experiments or molecular dynamics simulations.
 The "resolution" parameter in this context determines the level of detail with which molecular